Albuquerque and Sante Fe Truck Accident Attorney

 Thanks to the strict schedules that trucking companies follow, asleep-at-the-wheel truckers are unfortunately all too common.
 By law, truck drivers are required to take breaks at regular intervals to rest and make sure they aren't too fatigued to drive.
 Some unscrupulous trucking companies pressure drivers to work through those breaks in order to make deliveries sooner.
 Some truck drivers also choose to ignore the law on their own.

-After your asleep-at-the-wheel accident, our team will look for evidence confirming that the trucker was definitely asleep.
+After your asleep-at-the-wheel truck accident, our attorneys will look for evidence confirming that the driver was definitely asleep.
 Common clues we often look for include a lack of skid marks on the road, which indicates that the driver didn't even try to stop.
 Drivers who fall asleep at the wheel also often have no memory of the accident, which we can demonstrate by examining the trucker's own statements.
-Finally, we'll look to see whether those mandatory breaks were actually taken and whether the trucker or the trucking company should be held liable.
+Finally, we'll look to see whether those mandatory breaks were taken and whether the driver or the trucking company should be held liable.

-In most cases, the blame falls on the truck driver himself if he was drunk or under the influence of drugs.
+In most cases, the blame falls on the big rig driver himself if he was drunk or under the influence of drugs.
 Most trucking companies have strict policies in place to make sure their drivers stay sober on the job.
 You might still have a claim against the trucking company for inadequate supervision or improper hiring practices, especially if the trucking company knew the driver had a history of driving under the influence when he or she was hired.
-Our legal team will investigate all possible sources of liability and make sure you're fairly compensated.
+Our attorneys will investigate all possible sources of liability and make sure you're compensated.

 Distracted truckers often cause devastating rear-end collisions because they don't see the cars right in front of them.
 As part of our investigation, we'll look for corroborating evidence that the trucker was distracted, including eyewitness reports, phone records and the trucker's own statements.
 We'll show that your accident was the result of the truck driver's negligence and fight for the damages (financial compensation) you need to move forward with you life.

 The main north-south highway in New Mexico, Interstate 25 connects the state with Colorado and Wyoming.
 From Las Cruces to Albuquerque to Santa Fe, I-25 stretches over 462 miles in New Mexico.
-Whether you were hit by a distracted trucker on the Pan American Freeway in Albuquerque, an asleep-at-the-wheel trucker outside Santa Fe or a drunk driver near I-10 in Las Cruces, we can help.
-We’ll pore over the evidence and find the facts that prove the trucker or trucking company caused your crash.
-Contact the Szantho Law Firm and get you the compensation you deserve.
+Whether you were hit by a distracted trucker on the Pan American Freeway in Albuquerque, an asleep-at-the-wheel driver outside Santa Fe or a drunk driver near I-10 in Las Cruces, we can help.
+We’ll pore over the evidence and find the facts that prove the trucking company or their driver caused your crash.
+Contact a truck accident lawyer from the Szantho Law Firm and get you the compensation you deserve.